jazzband/django-two-factor-auth/README.rst

 I would love to hear your feedback on this package.
 If you run into problems, please file an issue on GitHub, or contribute to the project by forking the repository and sending some pull requests.
-The package is currently translated into English and Dutch, please contribute your own language on Transifex_.
+The package is currently translated into English, Dutch, Hebrew and Arabic.
+Please contribute your own language using Transifex_.

 Example
 =======